tpaz1/aws_instances/README.md

 Our [`Dockerfile`](./app_package/Dockerfile) builds our image locally using `Base image` alpine-awscli.

 After our `docker` image is ready and we pushed it to our repository (`Docker hub`) we start with the `kubernetes` part.

+## ECK Cluster

+Our ECK Cluster setup built as followed:

+- 2X Pods of `MASTER` + `DATA` (master + data will run together)
+- 2X Pods  of `Ingest Node`
+- 2X Pods of Cordinator nodes

+Our setup require the Master and Data node to have persistent storage, Along with the minimal CPU + RAM request configured for the pods.